 The answer is simple, size and weight at an incredible cost.
-I shoot a lot with the Fujinon 90mm f2 which is hands down amazing – a must have lens for Fujifilm shooters, but the problem with that lens is it’s kind of big, kind of heavy and fairly expensive.
+I shoot a lot with the Fujinon 90mm f2 which is hands down amazing – a must-have lens for Fujifilm shooters, but the problem with that lens is it’s kind of big, kind of heavy, and fairly expensive.
 For street photography or casual shooting, it’s just a little daunting to lug around.

-In terms of build quality it’s good but not great.
+In terms of build quality, it’s good but not great.
 Definitely way better than those other Chinese lenses like 7Artisans, SLR Magic, Meike etc. You can sort of flex the lens around a bit as there is some play in the construction, it’s not bad though.
 You can also very subtly hear the metal of the aperture blades sliding against each other as you adjust the aperture, which is kind of weird.
 Maybe my copy didn’t get the right amount of oil.

 When shooting on the Sony A7rIII, I actually do something interesting and weird, I mount this 75mm lens with the intent of using it as an APS-C lens in the Super 35mm crop mode, which gives the field of view of about 110mm.
 Then, if I need wider, I can always switch over to full frame and get the natural 75mm.
-I know it’s ridiculous to buy a Sony A7rIII then only in shoot super 35mm crop mode, but I really don’t need or want 42MP files when I’m shooting street or casual photography.
-I’m not going to print huge and I’m tired of constantly running out of hard drive space as I’m already half way through my 40TB NAS.
+I know it’s ridiculous to buy a Sony A7rIII and then only shoot super 35mm crop mode, but I really don’t need or want 42MP files when I’m shooting street or casual photography.
+I’m not going to print huge and I’m tired of constantly running out of hard drive space as I’m already halfway through my 40TB NAS.
 Landscape photography is a different story of course.

 This also seems a little crazy, but the Sony A7rIII with the battery grip is a rock.
 It gives me some sense of security knowing that if someone decides to mug me, I can beat them over the face with it and ruin their day, as long as they don’t have a gun or machete.
 I only say that because Los Angeles is getting so sketchy these days, especially when shooting at night.
 Stoned and drunk homeless people roam the streets like hordes of zombies, especially in Santa Monica, and for some reason, they always love talking to me.
-I’m this magnet for drugged out weirdos, so having a camera that can function as a club is a huge plus. 🙂
+I’m this magnet for drugged-out weirdos, so having a camera that can function as a club is a huge plus. 🙂

 For Handevsion, the 75mm is my favorite so far and I’m very happy with it as a lens in general.
 The 35mm is ok, it’s nice because it’s very compact but has a really bad close focus distance, the 50mm is very sharp, but I haven’t been able to test it too much.
 The 75mm however does everything right.

-The Handevision 75mm f2.4 is designed for mirrorless cameras including the Leica M. So if you buy it in Leica mount, you can adapt it to both the Fujifilm X-Mount and the Sony A7rIII perfectly, or even Canon or Nikon when they decide to actually make a mirrorless camera worth buying.
+The Kipon 75mm f2.4 is designed for mirrorless cameras including the Leica M. So if you buy it in Leica mount, you can adapt it to both the Fujifilm X-Mount and the Sony A7rIII perfectly, or even Canon or Nikon when they decide to actually make a mirrorless camera worth buying.

 I always recommend manual lenses in Leica M, Nikon or Canon if they are available, unless they have CPU contacts and you want the EXIF information.
-Some of the Voigltander lenses for Sony are built with CPU contact for EXIF information.
+Some of the Voigtlander lenses for Sony are built with CPU contact for EXIF information.
 I personally would rather have a lens that works across brands than a lens that tells Lightroom what aperture it was shot at.

 Should you get this lens?